Author Archives: Lewitwer

 New teachers often feel that muscle engagement & lines are best left until a student has “gotten” a move – kind of like the icing on the cake.
 Problem is, once a student – particularly an adult – has gotten used to working with crappy lines and zero tension, you have a way of working that isn’t going to yield a particularly good cake.
 In fact, it’s going to be a hot mess.
 A cake made without baking powder won’t rise, and an aerial foundation built on ignoring technique and rushing them on to trick after trick means your student won’t rise either.
 Literally.
 I think I’ve beaten (get it? beaten?) this metaphor to death, let’s wrap it up.

 When should you begin cuing for technique and lines?
 YESTERDAY, friends.
 First time in splits?
-Straighten your knees.
+Straighten your knees and engage your whole leg.
 First time sitting on trapeze?
 Lengthen your back and viagra-vate your legs and feet.
 First handstand?
 Push the floor away.
 Do not wait, do not pass go, do not collect $200.
 Cue for technique and lines today, this hour, this minute.
 Once you are sure a student is secure, check their technique.
 Students may have to hear you repeat your cues for YEARS before they connect the dots and actually engage whatever it is, or straighten whatever you’ve been hollering at them to straighten.
 That’s OK.
 It will happen eventually, and they know what they’re aiming for, even if it takes a bazillion tries.
 Make like a broken record and TEACH THAT TECHNIQUE.
 Love and pull-ups, Laura

 Caller, Please Hold (On) – Your Phone in Aerial Classes